 - 26. Cabinet agreed that a small secretariat team be established to support the Board and that this is funded by the Border System Performance appropriation. - 27.
 The secretariat is led by an Executive Director, who is not a member of the Board.
 The secretariat sits within the servicing department and benefits from the servicing department's administrative help.
-The Executive Director and any staff are employed by the New Zealand Customs Service, as the servicing department), and assigned to the secretariat.
-The Executive Director reports to the Chair and the Board.
+The Executive Director and any staff are employed by the New Zealand Customs Service, as the servicing department, and assigned to the secretariat.
+The Executive Director reports to the Chair.
 The Executive Director may hire staff.
 The secretariat staff follow Customs policies and procedures. - 28.
 Working with the Chair, the Secretariat plans the forward agenda and provides minutes and meeting logistics to each Board member ahead of meetings of the Board.
 The Secretariat supports the Board and any senior officials' group to effectively carry out its responsibilities of improving the overall performance of the border system. - 29.
-The secretariat will facilitate activity between border agencies to support the delivery of joint outcomes, and by servicing the responsible Minister in providing reporting on the work of the Board, drafting responses for Parliamentary Questions, Official Information Act requests, Ministerial correspondence, and Select Committee Processes. - 30.
-The Secretariat will also: - develop and monitor the delivery of the Border Sector Strategy and Board work programme - monitor and report on system measures and performance - develop and manage a risk and assurance framework, and provide advice on issues and risks across the system - write papers to Ministers and Cabinet as required by the Board - regularly report on the Board's financial and non-financial performance.
+The secretariat will facilitate activity between border agencies to support the delivery of joint outcomes, and by servicing the responsible Minister in providing reporting on the work of the Board, writing BEB papers to Minister and Cabinet, drafting responses for Parliamentary Questions, Official Information Act requests, Ministerial correspondence, and Select Committee Processes. - 30.
+The Secretariat will ensure the BEB meets its accountability requirements by collating progress against the Border Sector Strategy, maintaining the BEB Strategic Intentions and reporting progress in the Annual Report, setting and monitoring an annual work programme with member agencies, and reporting on the BEB's financial and non-financial performance.